-Photo: Penguins on the Beach
+Photo: Pelicans on the Beach

-Previous Article New Years Eve Melbourne Next Article
+Previous New Years Eve Melbourne Next

 Monkey Mia is where the Western Australia coast meets with the desert Outback.
 The scenery is unique with rolling red sand dunes and dense acacia scrublands to stunning beaches, many without a single footprint.

 Monkey Mia, located in the Shark Bay Marine Park, has dolphins that visit the beach.
 The feeding began originally in the 1960s.
 A fisherman would feed the dolphins as they followed the fishing boat to the shore.

 There is a strictly controlled opportunity to see them up close and feed these mammals, the 8 o’clock in the morning, with up to two more later in the day till 1pm.